auth0/docs/protocols.md

 * google-oauth2
 * google-apps
+* AD/LDAP
-* database connections
+* Database connections

-> Note: For Google authentication we are relaying on an endpoint that is marked as deprecated, so use it at your own risk.
+> Note: For Google authentication we are relying on an endpoint that is marked as deprecated, so use it at your own risk.
 The user might get a warning saying that someone has logged in from another IP address and will have to complete a captcha challenge allowing the login to happen.

 As optional parameter, you can include <code>scope=openid</code>.
 It will return, not only the *access_token*, but also an *id_token* which is a Json Web Token ([JWT](jwt)).